udithnalaka/UserManagementAPI/README.md

 * I have written integration tests, as I feel it's more relevant for API testing.
 Unit tests can also be written where there is business logic to test mainly in the service layer.

+* a simple performance test can be run locally by using Postman runner. can simulate the number of requests to be sent to an endpoint with an interval.

  Creator,
  Udith